A Survey of Knowledge Tracing: Models, Variants, and Applications: Applications

-In addition to exercises, there are also some other types of multi-modal learning resources, such as videos and figures. \citet{Machardy2015} opts to utilize an adaptation of BKT to improve student performance prediction by incorporating video observation.
-Experimental verification demonstrates the impact of both using and eschewing video data, as well as the rate of learning associated with a particular video.
-In this way, these authors developed a method to help people to evaluate the quality of video resources.
-Futhermore, they proposed the Template 1 Video model to incorporate video observations into BKT, which adds video activity as additional independent observation nodes to the BKT model.
-This model accordingly considers the probability that a given video resource will impart mastery on a student, and the transition probability is conditional only on the presence of either a video or an exercise.
-Thus, the quality of the video can be determined by its promotion of learning and this model can be leveraged as a tool to help to evaluate and recommend the video resources.
+In addition to exercises, there are also some other types of multi-modal learning resources, such as videos and figures. \citet{Machardy2015} utilizes an adaptation of BKT to improve student performance prediction by incorporating video observation.
+Experimental verification demonstrates the impact of both using and eschewing video data, as well as the learning rate associated with a particular video.
+In this way, they further developed a method to help people evaluate the quality of video resources.
+Concretely, they proposed the Template 1 Video model to incorporate video observations into BKT, which adds video activity as additional independent observation nodes to the BKT model.
+This model accordingly considers the probability that a given video resource will impart knowledge to a student.
+Moreover, the transition probability in BKT is conditional only on the presence of either a video or an exercise.
+Thus, the quality of the video can be determined by its promotion of learning, and this model can be leveraged as a tool to aid in evaluating and recommending video resources.